kojenov/holy12.org/pages/about.md

 Service time may vary.
 See the [calendar](/calendar/) for the most current information.

-- Wednesday
-  - 6:00pm - Vespers
-- Thursday
-  - 6:00am or 9:30am - Divine Liturgy
 - Saturday
   - 6:00pm - Great Vespers and confessions
 - Sunday
-  - 7:30am - Matins
+  - 8:30am - Hours
-  - 9:00am - Divine Liturgy, lunch and sunday school
+  - 9:00am - Divine Liturgy, potluck lunch and sunday school
 - Eves of great feasts
   - 6:00pm - Vigil
 - Mornings of great feasts
-  - 9:30am - Divine Liturgy (times vary - see calendar)
+  - 9:00am - Divine Liturgy (times vary - see calendar)

 ## Clergy